drdaemos/xc5-docs/en/migration_guides/updating_modules_from_5.1_to_5.2_branch.md

 layout: article_with_sidebar
 lang: en
 title: 'Updating modules from 5.1 to 5.2 branch'
+version: X-Cart 5.1 - 5.2
 categories:
   - Migration guides

 ---

-# Introduction
+## Introduction

 This article describes the major change each module developer must apply to their modules in order allow their smooth upgrade from 5.1 to 5.2.

-# Table of Contents
+## Table of Contents

 *   [Introduction](#introduction)
 *   [Table of Contents](#table-of-contents)
 *   [Checking if your module is a subject to hot-fix](#checking-if-your-module-is-a-subject-to-hot-fix)
 *   [Applying the solution](#applying-the-solution)

-# Checking if your module is a subject to hot-fix
+## Checking if your module is a subject to hot-fix

 Your module is a subject to hot-fix change if any of conditions below were triggered during module adaptation from 5.1 to 5.2 version: